robinmdm/assignment-2/README.md

 4. **Description about the business**

    The slogan of the business is as follows
-   _"Make better decision, make better life, make better world"_
+   _"Make better educational decisions, make your life better, create a better world"_

    Pathfinder is an online educational platform that helps students find the most suitable course for their respective study programs all over the world.
 It allows students to search, compare, and apply for a course in just 10 minutes.
-The portal also provides email support by dedicated customer care executives 24/7.
+The portal also provides dedicated e-mail customer support within 24 hours.

 5. **Product, Services & Activities**

    This business will be mainly operable with the website.
-All the prospective students of the world can search thnrough various courses and they can directly apply to any university through the website.
-All the functionalities will be developed through the website. starting from the country to course selection as well as subject to university application, everything will be managed in a user-friendly way that will ensure the accessibility in the right fashion.
+All the prospective students of the world can search through various courses and they can directly find links to the application processes of any university fitting their program wishes through the website.
+The most fitting course is found by going through a list of selections which starts with the country selection, then the fields you are interested in, then you can choose either what university or what specific course you want, one leading to the selection of the other depending what was chosen first.
+Everything will be managed in a user-friendly way that will ensure accessibility in the right fashion.

    In 2 ways users can register.
 Either as a student or as a guardian.
-After that both will see the same interface that will lead them to the intended information.
+Students can find their perfect course right after registering and guardians will have to submit documents proving their experience in a specific field such that they can later help students by replying to questions answered by students.

-   opening account --> intended course --> select continent --> select country --> select field of study --> select subject --> subject sections --> select university --> apply with application process
+  student: opening account --> select continent --> select country --> select field of study --> intended course OR select university --> links to application process of chosen university and course

+ guardian: opening account--> selecting field --> uploading documents --> "Thank you, we will review your registration and give you access if everything is deemed okay"

+ Furthermore there will be a specific website "ask questions" site for students, in which they can select a field (and then afterwards a specific course in that field if they want), leaving their e-mail for a future reply.

+Guardians will have access to a specific "asked questions" site that is restricted only to them.
+Guardians can only view questions in a field they registred for.
+There should be a table showing questions with their headers and then a guardian can click on it to see the full message with a text-field that is a reply body, that later will be sent to the e-mail of the original student who asked the question.

-   These steps should be helpful to you to implement.
+   These steps should be helpful to you to implement the website.
 This will be the flow of information step by step.
-So that users can have their sweet experince with our website.
+So that users can have the best user experince with our website.

 6. **An example of 2 user personas**